micolous/cbus/README.md

   This software _does not_ support configuring the Ethernet PCI for the first time.
 It must already have an IP address on your network.

+## Recent updates (2020-02-22)

+This project has recently completed a migration to Python 3.7.

+Most things should work, but I'm still going through updating all the documentation properly.

+There are many backward-incompatible changes:

+* This _only_ supports Python 3.7 and later.

+* Python 2.x support _has been entirely removed_, [as Python 2 has been sunset as of 2020][py2].

+  Python 3.6 and earlier support is not a goal.
+We want to use new language features!

+* D-Bus is no longer used by this project:

+  * `cmqttd` (C-Bus to MQTT bridge) replaces `cdbusd` (C-Bus to D-Bus bridge).

+  * `dbuspcid` (virtual PCI to D-Bus bridge) has been removed.
+It has no replacement.

+* `sage` (libcbus' web interface) and `staged` (scene management system) have been removed.
+  `cmqttd` supports [Home Assistant's MQTT Discovery schema][ha-auto].

+  This allows `libcbus` to reduce its scope significantly -- Home Assistant can interface with much more hardware than C-Bus, and has a large community around it.

+* This no longer uses Twisted -- `asyncio` (in the standard library) is used instead.

+Many APIs have changed due to refactoring, and is subject to further change without notice.
+The most stable API is via MQTT (`cmqttd`).

 [rtd]: https://cbus.rtfd.org/
 [coveralls]: https://coveralls.io/github/micolous/cbus
 [travis]: https://travis-ci.org/micolous/cbus